ixofoundation/ixo-message-relayer/README.md

 - **success**: Indicates whether the request to server was successful.
 - **data**:
-  - Details of the transaction session as queried from prisma, also includes all the transactions of the session
+  - Details of the transaction session as queried from db, also includes all the transactions of the session

 #### Usage